polkadot-developers/substrate-docs/content/md/en/docs/reference/client-lib.md

+---
-# Client libraries
+title: Client libraries
+description:
+keywords:
+---

 There are language-specific client libraries that you can use to interact with Substrate-based blockchains.
 In general, these libraries expose functions that are implemented using the Substrate remote procedure call (RPC) API.

 ## JavaScript